judka-uriel/uriel-book/uriel_en.md

-well-educated and intellectually developed, had a wide range of interests, did not use profanity, tried to befriend everyone — for example, in school everyone divided into rival factions, but I was a peacemaker between them, as it is said in Tehilim [34:15](https://www.sefaria.org/Psalms.34.15): “Seek peace and pursue it”.
+well-educated and intellectually developed, had a wide range of interests, did not use profanity, tried to befriend everyone — for example, in school everyone divided into rival factions, but I was a peacemaker between them, as it is said in Tehillim [34:15](https://www.sefaria.org/Psalms.34.15): “Seek peace and pursue it”.

 And after returning from school each day, a nightmare awaited me at home,